 Peter Bogdanovich Biography

 In the two decades that followed he directed only sporadically, his most successful film being Mask (1985, with Cher).
 As an actor, Bogdanovich was a hit as the psychiatrist to Tony Soprano’s psychiatrist in The Sopranos (2000-07).

-Bogdanovich’s many books about film include The Cinema of Alfred Hitchcock (1963), Pieces of Time (1973) and the Hollywood character studies Who the Devil Made It?
+Peter Bogdanovich’s many books about film include The Cinema of Alfred Hitchcock (1963), Pieces of Time (1973) and the Hollywood character studies Who the Devil Made It?
 (1997) and Who the Hell’s In It?
 (2004).
 He also wrote a 1984 book about the death of Dorothy Stratten, titled The Killing of the Unicorn.

 Peter Bogdanovich’s 1990 film Texasville was a sequel to The Last Picture Show; both films were based on novels by Larry McMurtry… His 2002 film The Cat’s Meow was based on the mysterious death of Hollywood pioneer Thomas Ince… Another famous critic-turned-director was Francois Truffaut.